-A business insurance package in Alabama could include some combination of:
+A business insurance package in Alabama may include some combination of:

-Allegations of injury and property damage can have serious consequences, which is why Next recommends that most small business insurance packages in Alabama include general liability coverage (sometimes called business liability insurance).
+Accidents involving injuries and property damage can be costly, which is why many small business insurance packages Alabama commercial general liability coverage (sometimes called business liability insurance).

-If someone says that your company caused injury or destroyed items, general liability helps pay for damages, including the cost of medical bills and replacing property.
+If someone other than an employee claims that your business caused injury or damaged their property, general liability can help pay for damages, including the cost of medical bills and replacing property.

-For example, a parent accuses the owner of a Montgomery-based daycare facility of negligence after they fall on a slippery floor, general liability insurance would come into play.
-It could help the retailer pay the customer’s medical expenses and possibly avoid a lawsuit by settling out of court.
+For example, if a customer accuses the owner of a Huntsville-based retail store of negligence after they fall on a slippery floor, general liability insurance would come into play.
+It could help the retailer pay the customer’s medical expenses for injury and possibly avoid a lawsuit by settling out of court.

-Another reason to carry general liability insurance: Many commercial landlords require it before they will offer your business a lease.
+Another reason to have general liability insurance: Many commercial landlords will require it before offering your business a lease.